WMXD: HD radio

-Mix 92.3 is licensed for HD Radio operations.
+WMXD is licensed for HD Radio operations.
 The station featured an Urban Gospel format (provided by Clear Channel's iHeartRadio) on its HD2 side channel until August 2010, when Clear Channel entered into an agreement with the Educational Media Foundation, operators of the K-Love format of contemporary Christian music, to program WMXD-HD2.
 K-Love programming was heard on WMXD-HD2 beginning in August 2010.
 WMXD-HD2 also fed five translators around the Detroit metro area, 98.3 W252BX and 93.5 W228CJ, both licensed to Detroit; 105.5 W288BK, licensed to Rochester Hills; 93.5 W228DE, licensed to New Baltimore, and 106.3 W292DK, licensed to Westland - which are owned outright by EMF.

-EMF bought WPZR, a full-power FM station, in August 2018, and flipped it to K-Love.
+In August 2018, EMF bought WPZR, a full-power FM station at 102.7, and flipped it to K-Love, changing the callsign to WDKL.
 In return, W252BX and W228CJ were sold to Urban One, and dropped the K-Love programming for WPZR's former urban gospel format as "The Detroit Praise Network" (now fed from WDMK 105.9 HD2).
 The remaining translators, still owned by EMF, adopted the Air 1 format, now fed from WDKL-HD2.
 Subsequently, WMXD-HD2 switched to iHeartRadio's Throwback Hip Hop programming.
 The HD2 subchannel has since been turned off.